evanmeeks/chatgpt-wordsmith/README.md

-# ChatGPT WordSmith - Advanced AI Chat Prompt Engineering Suite
+# ChatGPT WordSmith - AI Prompt Engineering Suite

 Revolutionize your AI interactions with WordSmith, the premier browser extension for ChatGPT power users, developers, and prompt engineering virtuosos.